simulogics/prosperousuniverse-docs/content/wiki/infrastructure/_index.md

 So far the only type of infrastructure is [gateways](../infrastructure-gateway).

 A planet's infrastructure is listed in the `PLI` and `INF` commands.
+Please note that `INF` also shows planetary projects.

 ![Infrastructure List](./infrastructure-list.png)